FyuFangame/FanGame-Tokyo-Revengers-v0.1/README.md

 -----------------------------------------------------

-Thank you for installing my Fangame One Piece
+Thank you for installing my Fangame Tokyo Revengers

 I don't own the rights to the official game this is just a FanGame.